HIROTA YANO

 EN

-Conway's Game of Life for Browser
+Conway's Game of Life in a browser

 0th generation